f-a-tonmoy/Code-Smell-Detection/README.md

 - Data preprocessing and feature engineering.
 - Detecting code smells like Long Method, Large Class, and God Object.
 - Leveraging correlation analysis and machine learning methods for feature selection.

 ---

-Here’s the dataset portion for your README:

----